junghyun397/GomokuBot/documents/about-renju-eng.md

    A B C D E F G H I J K L M N O
 ```

 That's it!
-Now Black can move freely with ``f6``.
+Now black can move freely with ``f6``.
 Black has made a place in advance to make a diagonal four, so three of the two horizontal and vertical threes that will be made as White's trap is no longer three.

 ```fname = counter-forbid-trap-s4, forbid = true, lmove = g8
    A B C D E F G H I J K L M N O